Whether it’s first time, boomerangs or move up buyers, the down payment is often the biggest obstacle to home ownership.

 Credit scores can be boosted, promotions/job changes can increase income & debt can be paid off /down …(all issues best left to your loan officer) but the down payment remains the biggest challenge.

-In addition to down payment, typical closing costs (even with a “no point” loan) will add another 1-2% to the transaction’s cost.
+In addition to the down payment, typical closing costs (even with a “no-point” loan) will add another 1-2% to the transaction’s cost.

-That figure includes up t 9 months of tax impounds, the 1st month house payment and a 14 months of insurance.
+That figure includes up to 9 months of tax impounds, the first month’s house payment, and 14 months’ insurance.

 Which begs the question “how to get the down” & “how much is needed”?

-Many buyers have retirement accounts but are hesitant to access the funds because of a lack of understanding on how their specific account and processing work.
+Many buyers have retirement accounts but are hesitant to access the funds because they lack an understanding of how their specific account and processing work.

 Many have access to gift monies (click here for info on these issues)